nicdgonzalez/clap/README.md

 boilerplate code by letting Clap generate everything for you based on function signatures and documentation.

-There is a catch: you need to be writing documentation!
-The more documentation you add to your code, the better your command-line interface will be.
-But don't worry—all documentation is optional, Clap doesn't hold it against you (which is nice for prototyping); obviously, however, that means you will end up with a very bare-bones help message.

 ## Installation

 **Requires Python 3.13+.**